leesjensen/240notes/README.md

 - **13**: Unicode 12.1 support, new switch syntax, multiline string with `"""` syntax
 - **14**: Records
 - **18**: UTF-8 is default. jwebserver HTTP server

+## Configure IntelliJ

+- Added `Reformat code` action on Save in the Tools settings

+## Notes of things to fix.

+- `Installing Java` video references Android Studio for IDE.
+- `JavaDoc` references API 16.
+17 was the last LTS, 20 is latest